strwbrrysam/strwbrrysam-homelab-journey/docs/01-early-years.md

 - cabling
 - troubleshooting fundamentals

 Not long after, I bought a small 2-bay Synology NAS — my gateway into storage and networking.
+I hooked it up to the router and accessed it from my PC using Wi-Fi.
 This is when I learned that:

 - Wi-Fi is not magic